+Liriope, also called Monkey grass or lilyturf, is a low care perennial used as a ground cover or border plant; It is tough & tolerant and can stand drought.
 There is not really much to growing liriope.
-Plant it and watch it grow is my experience.
+Plant it and watch it grow has been my experience.
 Liriope is a member of a group of flowering grass like perennials which are named after Narcissus plants.

 Liriope is Easy to Grow & Makes a Great Border Plant

-Some common names for it are lily grass and monkey grass.
+Some common names for it are lilyturf and monkey grass.
 However, Liriope is neither a lily nor a grass.
 Four types of the plant grow in North America: gigantea, muscari, spicate and exiliflora.

 It is a very easy plant to grow if you follow these steps:

 - Liriope spreads quickly.
 It can grown as a border plant or as a ground cover.
 Plant about 12-18″ apart in well tilled soil